spotify/confidence-resolver-rust/openfeature-provider/java/README.md

 ## Credentials

-You need two types of credentials:

-1. **API Secret** (`ApiSecret`): For authenticating with the Confidence API
-   - Contains `clientId` and `clientSecret` for your Confidence application

-2. **Client Secret** (`String`): For flag resolution authentication
-   - Application-specific secret for flag evaluation

-Both can be obtained from your Confidence dashboard.
+You need a **Client Secret** for flag resolution and authentication with Confidence.
+This can be obtained from your Confidence dashboard.

 ## Sticky Resolve